 Nevertheless, we don’t recommend this dish for people with diabetes or hypertension.
 It’s best to consult health experts about your diet to omit foods that may increase risk factors for certain diseases.

 Searching for a chicken breast recipe with less excess oil and simple ingredients?
-We’ve got this healthy baked chicken breast that’s super basic and straight-forward but still delicious.
+We’ve got this healthy baked chicken breast that’s super basic and straight-forward but still delicious and an impressive Air Fryer Chicken Cordon Bleu Recipe.

 How Many Calories are in Chicken Cordon Bleu?